 Setting Description Pre-set Monitor Interval Fast/Medium/Slow These setting have a set rate for the frequency whith which the Remote Desktop Server status is checked.
 Custom Allows the administrator to change the settings from the defaults.
 Monitor Interval The period of time the Terminal waits after losing the socket connection before it tries to reconnect.
 Monitor Timeout The period of time the Terminal waits between tries.
 Monitor Retry The number of times the Terminal tries to reestablish a connection before failing over.
 Primary Up Delay Multiplier A constant used to generate the Primary Up Delay time.
-Primary Up Delay A delay added (usually set to 30 or 60 seconds) to allow a Remote Desktop Server to get fully booted before the Terminal tries to login.
-This time period is equal to the Monitoring Interval multiplied by the Primary Up Delay Multiplier.
-This setting prevents a Terminal using Enforce Primary from switching back to its primary Remote Desktop Server before it is ready.
+A delay added (usually set to 30 or 60 seconds) to allow a Remote Desk Server to get fully booted before the Terminal tries to login.
+This time prequal to the Monitoring Interval multiplied by the Primary Up Delay Mult This setting prevents a Terminal using Enforce Primary from switching its primary Remote Desktop Server before it is ready.
 Connection Timeout The amount of time in which a Terminal tries to connect to a Remote Desktop Server before giving up to try the next server.